-- :module [+]-] $[]mod_1$... $[]mod_n$, import mod Sets or modifies the current context for statements typed at the prompt.
+:module [+]-] $[]mod_1$... $[]mod_n$, import mod Sets or modifies the current context for statements typed at the prompt.
 The form import mod is equivalent to :module +mod.
-See Section 2.4.3 for more details. - :print names...
-Prints a value without forcing its evaluation. :print may be used on values whose types are unknown or partially known, which might be the case for local variables with polymorphic types at a breakpoint.
-While inspecting the runtime value, :print attempts to reconstruct the type of the value, and will elaborate the type in GHCi's environment if possible.
-If any unevaluated components (thunks) are encountered, then :print binds a fresh variable with a name beginning with t to each thunk.
-See Section 2.5.1 for more information.
-See also the :sprint command, which works like :print but does not bind new variables. - :quit Quits GHCi.
+See Section 2.4.5 for more details.

+- :quit Quits GHCi.
 You can also quit by typing control-D at the prompt. - : reload Attempts to reload the current target set (see : load) if any of the modules in the set, or any dependent module, has changed.
-Note that this may entail loading new modules, or dropping modules which are no longer indirectly required by the target. - :run See :main. - :script [n] filename Executes the lines of a file as a series of GHCi commands.
+Note that this may entail loading new modules, or dropping modules which are no longer indirectly required by the target. - :run See:main. - :script [n] filename Executes the lines of a file as a series of GHCi commands.
 This command is compatible with multiline statements as set by :set +m - :set [option...]
 Sets various options.
-See Section 2.8 for a list of available options and Section 4.19.10 for a list of GHCispecific flags.
+See Section 2.8 for a list of available options and Section 4.20.10 for a list of GHCispecific flags.
 The :set command by itself shows which options are currently set.
 It also lists the current dynamic flag settings, with GHCi-specific flags listed separately. - :set args arg ...
-Sets the list of arguments which are returned when the program calls System.getArgs. - :set editor cmd Sets the command used by :edit to cmd. - :set prog prog Sets the string to be returned when the program calls System.getProgName. - : set prompt prompt Sets the string to be used as the prompt in GHCi.
+Sets the list of arguments which are returned when the program calls System.getArgs. - :set editor cmd Sets the command used by :edit to cmd. - :set prog prog Sets the string to be returned when the program calls System.getProgName. - :set prompt prompt Sets the string to be used as the prompt in GHCi.
 Inside prompt, the sequence %s is replaced by the names of the modules currently in scope, and %% is replaced by %.
 If prompt starts with " then it is parsed as a Haskell String; otherwise it is treated as a literal string. - :set stop [num] cmd Set a command to be executed when a breakpoint is hit, or a new item in the history is selected.
 The most common use of :set stop is to display the source code at the current location, e.g. :set stop :list.